Silayanc4/J124-Final-/README.md

-# J124-Final-
+# J124 Final on Juvenile Court Schools and Free and Reduced Priced Meals Database
-Final Project for Data Journalism Project
+by Silayan Camson